Estimated reading time: 11 minutes

 The good part is you can let them call you back if waiting is not an option.

-Typically we just put them on speakerphone if we are working in the area if the wait isn’t too long.
+Typically, we just put them on speakerphone if we are working in the area and the wait isn’t too long.

-Otherwise, you can achieve just about anything online; however, you won’t get the same deals as you would talking to the retention department on the phone.
+Otherwise, you can achieve almost anything online; however, you won’t get the same deals as talking to the retention department on the phone.

 Rogers Communications Home Phone